 Specify the nature of, and reasons for, any changes in the jurisdiction's program objectives and indications of how the jurisdiction would change its programs as a result of its experiences.
-Washington County did not change program objectives in the 2019 program year.
+Washington County did not change program objectives in the 2020 program year.
+Public services was given priority with the COVID-19 Pandemic and CARES Act waivers made available in order to aid, respond, and provide relief with CDBG funding.

 Does this Jurisdiction have any open Brownfields Economic Development Initiative (BEDI) grants?
+No